The 20 Cheapest Places to Buy Land in the U.S.

 Price of land per acre: $0

-Curtis, Nebraska, offers a deal that is similar to Elwood.
-The small town has a population of under 1,000 and is looking to expand.
-They're offering small plots of land for free if people are willing to build a single-family home on the property.
-The free land comes with this single requirement to seal the deal and make it your own.
-Curtis has paved streets, and the land already has access to utilities.
-There is a time frame associated with the requirements, though.
-It's near prime hunting and fishing areas in a peaceful town where life is low-key.
+Curtis, Nebraska, offers a deal similar to Elwood but is a bit bigger – the small town has a population of under 1,000.
+With its free land giveaways, it is looking to expand.
+They’re offering small plots of land for free if people are willing to build a single-family home on the property.

 1. Marquette, Kansas